 Narcotics addiction treatment options are designed to treat all stages of addiction from the most severely addicted to those who may only require follow-up care.
 Most narcotics addiction treatment programs offer one or more levels of care, some of which include:

-• Detoxification
+- Detoxification

-• Inpatient treatment
+- Inpatient treatment

-• Outpatient treatment
+- Outpatient treatment

-• Aftercare
+- Aftercare

 Detoxification programs are designed to help ease a person’s withdrawal symptoms under supervised medical care.
 Inpatient treatment provides round-the-clock care through medication, psychotherapy treatment and peer supports.
-Outpatient narcotics addiction treatment offers support group and psychotherapy services according to a pre-determined treatment schedule.
+Outpatient narcotics addiction treatment offers support groups and psychotherapy services according to a pre-determined treatment schedule.

 Someone who’s used narcotics for years would best benefit from inpatient treatment after completing a detoxification program.
 For those who’ve entered a brief relapse phase or just completed an inpatient program, outpatient treatment may provide the best option.
 Aftercare treatment offers social support services to help recovering addicts remain drug-free on a long-term basis.
-Someone who’s been in recovery for years would most benefit from an aftercare program.
+Someone who’s been in recovery for years would benefit most from an aftercare program.

 Medication Treatments

-Two commonly used medications for narcotics addiction treatment include methadone and buprenorphine.
+Two of the most commonly used medications for narcotics addiction treatment include methadone and buprenorphine.
 Both medications mimic the effects of narcotics, which keeps the body from going through withdrawal.
 While methadone has been used as a traditional treatment for decades, buprenorphine has also been found to be an effective medication for narcotics addiction treatment.

 the Take-Away